 - Vitamin C

 Whilst it’s true that a lot of us take vitamin C supplements on a daily basis, we should also use products that have a high concentration of vitamin C. Vitamin C is the dermatologist’s favourite antioxidant, and there are many great reasons for this.
 For one, vitamin C is a scavenger of free radicals, and it can also boost the body’s production of collagen, which is especially beneficial as we age.
 It can also fade dark spots, which becomes more prevalent when we get older.
 When you choose a vitamin C-enriched skincare product, however, such as SkinCeuticals C E Ferulic serum, be careful where you store it, as the antioxidant can lose its valuable potency once it is exposed to air or light.
 It’s best if you can store it in a dark and cool place such as a cabinet or drawer.
-You also try all in one solutions hair skin and nails supplement
+You also try all in one solutions hair skin vitamins

 - Vitamin E